Monia234/IFSBM-bigdata/TP_IFSBM_module12/2020/labs/Readme.md

-# Welcome to module 12 : "big data & predictive models" IFSBM 2019
+# Welcome to module 12 : "big data & predictive models" IFSBM 2020

-The slides of the lecture can be found at [ModelsBigData.pdf](https://github.com/gustaveroussy/IFSBM-bigdata/blob/master/TP_IFSBM_module12/machine_learning/ModelsBigData.pdf)
+The slides of the lecture can be found in the <tt>lectures</tt> folder.)

 The slides of the practical session can be found at [TPbioinfoLV.pdf](https://github.com/gustaveroussy/IFSBM-bigdata/blob/master/TP_IFSBM_module12/machine_learning/TPbioinfoLV.pdf)

 You will also find the material for your practical session.

 # Running instructions
     - Open R studio
-- Open New File -> R Notebook
+    - Open R project > labs
-- Go to the web https://github.com/gustaveroussy/IFSBM-bigdata/edit/master/TP_IFSBM_module12/machine_learning/
-- Copy paste the content of TP_notebookR.Rmd in your new R Notebook
     - Follow the notebook instructions

-*Enjoye!*
+*Enjoy!*